JoshVandeWalle/SocialNewsMicroservices/README.md

 # SocialNewsMicroservices
 A social news application built with microservice architecture, Spring Boot on the backend, React on the frontend, MongoDB, Docker, and AWS.
+Hello world from GitPod!